-Figure 1A: Atago pocket refractometers used to measure soluble solids concentration in fresh cherries - non-destructively by infrared
+Figure 1 (A).
+Atago pocket instruments used to measure soluble solids concentration in fresh

-Figure 1B: Atago pocket refractometers used to measure soluble solids concentration in fresh
+Figure 1 (B).
+Atago pocket instruments used to measure soluble solids concentration in fresh

 Results and discussion